guillaumep/three-colors/README.md

 Graphite demonstration prepared for Montreal Python 36 (http://montrealpython.org/en/2013/03/mp36/).

-Copyright (c) 2013, Guillaume Pratte
+Copyright (c) 2013, Guillaume Pratte.
 All rights reserved.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: